greenelab/deep-review/sections/03_categorize.md

 [doi: 10.1126/science.1229566 doi:10.1016/j.cels.2016.04.013]*

 ###### Standardization/integration

+*Important to concentrate on fact that EHR's are not built for research

 *EHR standardization remains challenging.
 Even the most basic task of matching patients can be challenging due to data entry issues [@pmid:27134610].
 From